ZichaoXiong/Recession/README.md

 We think that PCA has two drawbacks:

-1. The new data has less economic meanings and are harder to understand intuitively;
+1. The new data has less economic meanings and is harder to understand intuitively;
 2. This method is unsupervised so it may ignore the `y` variable.

 #### 2.2.3 Feature Selection (L1 Norm LR Feature Selection)